Take an Official State-Approved Hunter Safety Course

 Step 2: Complete Hunter Education

-Most new hunters in Iowa, especially those born after January 1, 1972, or under the age of 26, must complete a hunter education course before applying for a license.
+Hunter education is required for anyone born after Jan.
+1, 1972 before purchasing a license.
 The Iowa DNR offers approved hunter education courses that can be taken online, in-person, or through hybrid formats.
 Online courses are accepted by the state, and many hunters choose to complete their training through platforms like Recademics, which partners with the Iowa DNR to provide official hunter education certification.

 Take an Iowa DNR‑Approved Hunter Education Course >>